jonasohland/SupermassiveBlackHole/README.md

 ## What

-This is just a build-script written in python that will automatically build multiple versions of the [BlackHole](https://github.com/ExistentialAudio/BlackHole) Loopback driver.
+This is just a build-script written in python that will automatically build multiple versions of the [BlackHole](https://github.com/ExistentialAudio/BlackHole) Loopback driver that then can be used on the same system in parallel.

 ## Requirements